Best daily deals

 9.0

-Gaming peripherals have had one hell of a renaissance with the growing popularity of streaming.
+Gaming peripherals have had a renaissance with the growing popularity of streaming.
 While it is true that most gamer-centric accessories bear some sort of obnoxious or 90s-esque extreme branding, the fact of the matter is that this segment has matured into its own beast.
 People want gaming headsets and mics to become the next big thing on Twitch.

 However, headset mics just aren’t good enough to keep an audience happy, especially given their penchant to sound a little less-than-professional.
 As your audience grows, the less you can get away with a crappy system.
 The answer is to get an actual standalone mic.